 The MSAA System provides automated machine scoring for all the science items.
 The selected-response item types were described in detail in Chapter 3.
 The student may provide their responses to the items within the MSAA System.
-The system also allows for teacher entry of student responses for paper-based test delivery.
+The system also allows teachers to enter responses for a student from the paper-based test delivery.
 The selected-response items are scored according to the answer keys provided in each test package.
+At the completion of the operational test, all test data are extracted from the system and are then compiled to generate full result sets for each student's tests.